apache/pulsar/site2/docs/getting-started-standalone.md

   ```

-After you download the nar file, copy the file to the `connectors` directory in the pulsar directory.
+After you download the NAR file, copy the file to the `connectors` directory in the pulsar directory.
 For example, if you download the `pulsar-io-aerospike-@pulsar:version@.nar` connector file, enter the following commands:

 ```bash